 Commentary: When Tokyo Was a Slum.
 This essay touches on many of the themes that we will be exploring in the Informal City Dialogues: The way cities develop incrementally and at the hands of ordinary citizens, the role of government in planning and infrastructure, and how neighborhoods integrate with the larger urban system.

-Through examples like this one, we hope to gain a greater understanding of how to build more inclusive, resilient cities for all.
-First-time visitors to Tokyo may arrive with one of two fantasies dancing in their heads.
 Our future in cities.
 The Evolution of Urban Planning in 10 Diagrams - Design.
 Le Corbusier’s plan may not have had such power if he hadn’t put it on paper.

 High rises put squeeze on cars.
 Don’t worry about what’s going to power the car of the future, there is a bigger problem on the horizon: where to park it.